elkowar/pipr/Readme.md

 You can look at the default configuration by using `pipr --config-reference`.
 This will contain all available options, with some documentation added.

+### Terminal integration
+In the `shell_integration/` folder in this repository you'll find some scripts for different interactive shells.
+These allow you to call pipr from the terminal with a simple keypress, inserting your current line-buffer into pipr.
+If you're using fish, it will even put the final command back into your terminal's linebuffer after closing pipr.

+To use these, simply put the lines from the respective file into your `.bashrc` or `config.fish` file.

+__Keymappings__
+*Fish:* Ctrl+Alt+a
+*Bash:* Alt+a

 ## Dependencies
 Currently, Pipr uses [bubblewrap](https://github.com/containers/bubblewrap) to execute your command in an isolated environment,